 New York Workers' Compensation Lawyer

-If you have been exposed to diesel exhaust at work, you may be in danger of experiencing serious health problems.
+If you have been subject to diesel exhaust exposure at work, you may be in danger of experiencing serious health problems.
 Emitted by the engines of trucks, buses, cars powered by diesel as well as by certain machines and equipment that use diesel for power, diesel exhaust is a dangerous substance made up of gases and miniscule particles.
 A number of toxins are present in this mixture, including carbon monoxide, nitrogen oxides, sulfur dioxide, benzene, formaldehyde, sulfuric acid and trace metals, such as arsenic and cadmium, to name a few.
 Some of these substances are known carcinogens, meaning they cause cancer.

 Although people are exposed to diesel exhaust on a somewhat regular basis due to traffic pollution, people in certain occupations are at a greater risk of developing health problems from acute and/or prolonged exposure.
 Some of the symptoms of short-term exposure include eye, throat and lung irritation, headache, lightheadedness, nausea, coughing and fatigue.
 Allergies and asthma may also be aggravated by acute exposure for a short period of time.
 Long-term exposure is far more harmful, leading to chronic cough, worsening of lung disorders such as asthma, heart disease, worsening of heart conditions and lung cancer.